GROW MUSCLE & BUILD STRENGTH FASTER THAN EVER BEFORE

 The effort and detail I go into here should leave you with plenty of time, spare change and energy to direct on other areas of your life.
 Life is for living!

-In other words, if you aren’t happy for any reason, just let me know and I’ll give you your money back.
+In other words, if you aren’t happy with your results, just let me know and I’ll give you your money back.
 I obviously don’t think it’ll come to that, but if you’re even the least bit worried if this will work for you, then put your mind at ease.

 1 American Diabetes Association Standards of Medical Care in Diabetes 2016